-Faegre Baker Daniels is among 44 U.S. law firms to receive Gold Standard Certification by the Women in Law Empowerment Forum (WILEF) in 2017.
-This designation recognizes firms with women in top leadership roles who impact firm management and compensation decisions.
+Faegre Baker Daniels is among 31 U.S. law firms to receive Gold Standard Certification by the Women in Law Empowerment Forum (WILEF) in 2016.
+This designation recognizes firms that have women in top leadership roles that impact firm management and compensation decisions.

 WILEF invited firms with 300 or more practicing lawyers in the U.S. to apply for the certification.
 The designation is based solely on statistical data of women lawyers in leadership and highly compensated positions, and not on the firm's internal diversity policies.

-To be certified, firms had to meet at least four of the following seven criteria:
+To be certified, firms had to meet at least four of the following six criteria:

-- 20 percent of the members of the firm’s primary governance committee are women
+- Women make up at least 20 percent of the firm's primary governance committee.

 Faegre Baker Daniels actively supports the advancement of women in the legal industry through its internal Women's Forum for Achievement.
 This affinity group provides a platform for women to develop their careers, practices and networks, and ensures the firm is a place where women can achieve long-term success.